 It is important to cite your research sources to provide proper credit to those who have influenced your work.
-As listed on page 15 of the APA manual, "Researchers do not claim the words and ideas of another as their own; they give credit where credit is due (APA Ethics Code Standard 8.11, Plagarism)."
-To understand plagarism ans self-plagarism, see section 1.10, pages 15-16 of the APA manual.
+As listed on page 15 of the APA manual, "Researchers do not claim the words and ideas of another as their own; they give credit where credit is due (, Standard 8.11, Plagarism)."
+To understand plagiarism and self-plagiarism, see section 1.17, pp. 21 of the APA manual.

 Whether you get your research from a database, blog, or generic website, you need to provide links that will help readers track back to your resources.
 Most URLs have a short life span so DOIs provide more stable links.
 If the resource moves to another URL on the internet, its DOI should direct a user to that new location.

 See the APA manual, section 9.34 and 9.35, pp. 298-300 for more information regarding URLs and DOIs.